aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/_index.md

 type: docs
 weight: 90
 url: /python-net/advanced-operations/
-description: Aspose.PDF can perform not only simple and easy tasks but also cope with more complex goals.
+description: Aspose.PDF for Python via .NET can perform simple and easy tasks and cope with more complex goals.
 Check the next section for advanced users and developers.
 lastmod: "2022-02-17"
 sitemap:
     changefreq: "weekly"